colmap/privacy_preserving_sfm/README.md

 }
 ```

-Please not that this is not the exact same code that we used to create the results in our paper.
+Please note that this is not the exact same code that we used to create the results in our paper.

 ### Running the pipeline